What does Augusta mean?

 Augusta has 1 masculine form: August.Kreatif forms: Algusta, Augusa, Augustaau. [more]

 Augusta is a very popular first name for females (#900 out of 4276, Top 21%) and also a very popular last name for both adults and children (#21694 out of 150436, Top 14%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Augusta for girls.
-Augusta reached its highest rank of #117 in the U.S. then, but is not in the list at the moment.
+Augusta reached its highest rank of #117 in the U.S. in the 1880s, but is not in the list at the moment.
 (Top 1000 Birth Names Records, 2014)

 Thinking of names?

 Recommended similar baby names are Agata, Agatta, Agneta, Agota, Agueda, Alesta, Alista, Angusina, Annuska, Anouska, Anusha, Anuska, Argenta, Arista, Assunta, Auberta, Audessa, Aurita, Azusa, Fausta, Justa and Questa.
 These names tend to be less frequently used than Augusta.